As the end of the year approaches, the anticipation for Europe’s renowned Christmas markets begins to grow.

 Location: Hlavné Námestie (Main Square), Hviezdoslav Square and Františkánske Square.

 Reason to visit: Bratislava is an easy day trip from Vienna or a stop on the way from Prague to Budapest.

 Tips: The pedestrian street in front of the Slovak National Theatre holds one of the longest Christmas markets.

-Where to Stay: Loft Hotel
+Where to Stay: Arcadia Hotel.

 Easily the most ‘off the beaten path’ of all the Christmas markets mentioned here.
-The reason I mention it as Szeged is an amazingly beautiful city for lovers of architecture, specifically Art Nouveau architecture.
+I mention it because Szeged is an amazingly beautiful city for lovers of architecture, specifically Art Nouveau architecture.

-Szeged Christmas Market dates: 27th November – 23rd December 2015
+Szeged Christmas Market dates: Likely dates: 23rd November to 24th December 2023.

 Reason to visit: It’s a completely different destination for most people but a gorgeous location with lovely people.

 Specialities: Langos, Kürtöskalács, goulash and all kinds of paprika.